eudaimoniablip/Eat-Royally/chapter-12.md

 "You need to verify the payload," Jin snapped, pacing the floor.
 "Take it back to the mountain.
 If she knows we are printing the seals, I don't trust the math.
 Something is wrong."

-Elias agreed and later after Jin had left he packed the latest batch of 3D-printed cinnabar seals into a highly pressurized steel case and drove up to Inwangsan Mountain under the cover of darkness.
+Elias agreed and later after Jin had left back to his random hotel, he packed the latest batch of 3D-printed cinnabar seals into a highly pressurized steel case and drove up to Inwangsan Mountain under the cover of darkness.

 The Mansin was waiting on the wooden porch of her shrine, smoking her thin, unfiltered cigarette in the cold night air.
 Elias opened the case, revealing the perfectly printed red geometric Bujeok talismans.
 The old woman didn't look impressed.
 She picked one up, closed her milky eyes, and rubbed her thumb over the cured red ink.